Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 When someone faces charges for aggravated assault, they may be unaware of the possible consequences that such an offense could incur.
-They may have many questions, both initially and throughout the court process, about legal rights, the potential range of penalties, and options for handling the charge.
+A person may have many questions, both initially and throughout the court process, about legal rights, the potential range of penalties, and options for handling the charge.

 An Amarillo aggravated assault lawyer understands the difficulty of facing these allegations and the inevitable stress and fear that someone may experience as a result of the situation.
 If you are facing these charges, contact a detail-oriented defense attorney who could examine the case facts and help create a credible defense.